MICROSCOPE instrument in-flight characterization: Instrument characterization

 In order to extract the coupling values, a software simulator is used that modelizes the DFACS and accelerometer servo loops.
 It is based on the one-axis model of the instrument control loop presented in \cite{rodriguescqg1}.
 This model is duplicated for the three linear axes of the internal sensor IS1 and the three linear axes of the external sensor IS2.
 For each axis, the DFACS control loop is represented.
 The DFACS control block, modelized by a fourth order transfer function and a phase delay, is set to compensate the motion of the external test-mass.
 The acceleration of both test-masses along each axis is injected on the other axes through the coupling parameters.

 The acceleration measurement is fitted with a sinusoidal function at $f_{tech}$ with a least-square method in order to determine its amplitude along each axis for the three excitation periods.
 The value of the simulated coupling factors is adjusted so that the amplitude of the simulated acceleration is as close as possible to the amplitude measured in flight.
 The adjustment is made to determine first the impact of the acceleration along the $X$ axis on the $Y$ and $Z$ axes using the first excitation period, then $Y$ on $X$ and $Z$ using the second period and finally $Z$ on $X$ and $Y$ using the third one.
 As each axis impacts the others, the adjustement process is repeated until convergence of the coupling factor values.
-The results are presented in table \ref{table:linlincoup}.
+The results are presented in Tab. \ref{table:linlincoup}.

 This characterization is useful to use the acceleration measurement in common mode for other applications of the data.
 In differential mode, the calibration sessions are much more accurate and show in particular a very small coupling from radial axes toward the $X$ axis (less than 10$^{-4}$) \cite{hardycqg6}.
-The coupling factors in table \ref{table:linlincoup} are established at 0.1\,Hz.
+The coupling factors in Tab. \ref{table:linlincoup} are established at 0.1\,Hz.
 The consequence is that these estimated couplings have to be corrected from the transfer function to get estimated values near EP frequencies of interest [0.0009\,Hz - 0.0065\,Hz].
 Furthermore, the DFACS loop has been simplified and its parameters estimated on the basis of a fit response to particular signals.
-The error of the model should represent a maximum of 0.05 (depending on the measurement axis, frequency of stimuli and model error).
-When using the calibration sessions, the couplings in differential mode are compatible with table \ref{table:linlincoup} results within the presented accuracy.
+The error of the model should represent a maximum of 0.05 (this is an absolute error on the couplings which are unitless, corresponding to the dispersion of the coupling values from $Y$ or $Z$ axes toward another when established at frequencies of stimuli other than 0.1\,Hz and model error in the simulator, especially at frequencies at drag-free control system bandwidth end).
+When using the calibration sessions, the couplings in differential mode are compatible with Tab. \ref{table:linlincoup} results within the presented accuracy.
 The strong coupling of acceleration along $X$ upon $Y$ or $Z$ is explained by the impact of the applied voltage for $X$ electrodes to compensate the bias on the stiffness of $Y$ or $Z$ control forces.
 The equations are detailed in Ref. \cite{liorzoucqg2} and can be summarized for the electrostatic control acceleration along $Y$ as an example :